-Discover:
+- Discover:

-- Show a full list of companies that are holding user's data and which data these companies have from them; - Map of the world showing where user's data is being used; - If a company leaked user's data.
+- Show a full list of companies that are holding user's data and which data these companies have from them;

+- Map of the world showing where user's data is being used;

+- If a company leaked user's data.

+- Control:

+- Possibility to request to delete account and data from a specific company;

+- Stop spams from a company.